lecode-official/deepl-dotnet/documentation/migration-guide.md

 ## Initialization

-After you have updated your package references to use the official DeepL .NET binding, you have to start updating you code.
-The central class of the old `DeepL` package was `DeepLClient`, whereas the new package uses the `Translator` class.
+After you have updated your package references to use the official DeepL .NET binding, you can start updating your code.
+The central class of the old `DeepL` package was the `DeepLClient`, whereas the new package uses the `Translator` class.
 Both have the authentication key as their first argument.
 Unlike the old `DeepLClient` class, the new `Translator` class does not require you to specify whether you want to use the paid or the free tier of DeepL, because `Translator` automatically detects whether your authentication key is for the paid or the free tier.
 So, you have update your initialization code from this:

 ```csharp
 using (DeepLClient client = new DeepLClient("<authentication key>", useFreeApi: false))